 This remarkably beautiful and singular set of buildings are even included in our selection of the most Instagrammable buildings in town, so be sure to check it out as well, especially if you’re a street art and local knowledge fan.
 Why not go on a tour through this area to find out some gems?

 Also read: Most Instagrammable Buildings in Macau

 A new structure was built in three of the shops in order to support the weight of the collection of books and audiovisual materials.
 Modern drainage and fire prevention systems along with a lift were also added to help move books and people.
 The new glass front invites people passing by to see what’s happening in the library and come in.
 The two benches placed at the entrance also serves as a place where people can sit or have a coffee.

 The library has become a new leisure spot in town for book and film lovers, welcoming readers of all ages.
-Upon entering the bright and spacious entrance we experience a lovely contrast between the two sides of the window.
-On the left, there is the kids zone where children are indulged in a colorful world of pop up story books.
-On the other side, you may see readers of the older generation perusing newspapers under a wall decorated by the door frames taken down during the regeneration.
-In the magazine area, there is a magnifying machine which helps the elderly to read small words effortlessly!
-Outside the library, there are book drop machines, a great option for those of us who don’t always make it on time when returning books.
-No more excuses!
+Upon entering the bright and spacious entrance one notices a contrast between the two sides of the window.
+On the left, there is the kids’ zone where children can entertain themselves with pop-up storybooks.
+On the other side, you may see an older generation of readers perusing newspapers under a wall decorated by the door frames taken down during the building’s renovation.

-What we like: the library as a whole is well-lit and contains an assortment of comfortable reading spaces.
-From the traditional writing desk to the modern bar stand on the top floor, we can always find a comfortable place to relax with our book.
-For those who need to charge their phone or computer, there are plenty of outlets available.
-Next time you are in the neighborhood, stop in for a visit!
+From the traditional writing desk to the modern bar stand on the top floor, one can always find a comfortable place to relax with a book.
+For those who need to charge their phone or computer, there are plenty of outlets available too.
+Next time you are in the neighborhood, do stop by for a visit!
 Interestingly enough, there are other cool venues worth visiting, including the nicely revamped Patane Night Watch House, located a few streets away–close to Tou Tei Temple–in an inner part of the city still in Patane.